bradserbuddy/Buddy-Android-SDK/README.md

 4. Add the buddy-sdk-_version_.jar file as a dependency for your Android application.

-**Note:** You will have to add the following dependencies to the `dependencies { ... }` section of your application's build.gradle file:
+**Note:** You will have to add the following dependencies to the `dependencies { ... }` block of your application's build.gradle file:

+    // Sample dependencies block
+    dependencies {
         compile 'com.loopj.android:android-async-http:1.4.5'
         compile 'com.google.code.gson:gson:2.2.+'
+        compile fileTree(dir: 'libs', include: ['*.jar'])
+        compile files('libs/buddy-sdk-0.2.0.jar')
+    }

 ## Using the Android SDK